freedomofpress/securedrop/docs/backup_and_restore.rst

 =============================

 There are a number of reasons why you might want to backup and restore your SecureDrop.

-* You may want to move an existing SecureDrop installation to new hardware.
+You may want to move an existing SecureDrop installation to new hardware.
-  The easiest way to do this is to:
+Performing such a migration consists of:

   1. *Backup* the existing installation.
   2. Do a new install of the same version of SecureDrop on the new hardware.
   3. *Restore* the backup to the new installation.

-* Periodic backups are generally a good practice to guard against data loss.
+Maintaining periodic backups are generally a good practice to guard against data loss.
+In the event of hardware failure on the SecureDrop servers, having a recent backup will enable you to redeploy the system without changing Onion URLs, recreating Journalist accounts, or losing historical submissions from sources.

 SecureDrop has had backup and restore functionality included as part of the Ansible playbooks since the 0.3 release; however, this functionality had